-I call this batch number 33 of the Tartine sourdough country loaf bread recipe, while it may actually be my thirty-third pair of these I’m not 100% positive.
-I know for sure it can’t be any less, but it’s probably more.
-On to the entry…
+I call this batch number 33 of the Tartine sourdough country bread recipe, while it may actually be my thirty-third pair of these I'm not 100% positive.
+I know for sure it can't be any less, but it's probably more.
+On to the entry.

 Another Sunday, another pair of Tartine sourdough country loaves shaped and proofing.
-My family has come to expect this bread to be on hand during the week, and in the rare case where we have to buy some bread from the grocery store we are always disappointed.
-Baking bread is a relatively simple act when you boil it down to the pure actions, and yet getting that perfect loaf out of the oven does not always work out… but I still strive forward.
+My family has come to expect this bread to be on hand during the week, and in the rare case where we have to buy some bread from the grocery store, we are always disappointed.
+Baking bread is a relatively simple act when you boil it down, and yet getting that perfect loaf out of the oven does not always work out — but I still strive forward.

-Sunday started out a bit lazy, waking in the later morning after attending a friend’s birthday party the night before.
-I stumbled into the kitchen and took a look outside to see completely clear skies and the Sun already starting to heat things up.
-Given the rising temperature I knew Sunday would be a day of quick dough handling and preparation.
-As you can see, even my German shepherd Arya (yes, that Arya) was a bit lazy this morning — too many rabbits, pigeons, and tennis balls chased Saturday, apparently.
-Oh what a life.
+Sunday started out a bit lazy; waking in the later morning after attending a friend's birthday party the night before.
+I stumbled into the kitchen and took a look outside to see completely clear skies — a good sign a warm day is ahead.
+Given the rising temperature, I knew Sunday would be a day of quick dough handling and preparation.
+As you can see, even my German shepherd Arya (yes, that Arya) was a bit lazy this morning.
+I suppose too many rabbits, pigeons, and tennis balls chased the day before; oh what a life.

-Although the leaven was prepared later than usual Saturday night it was definitely ready to go (left hand side image below).
-As you can see, the bubbles on top indicate there was significant yeast activity overnight, and judging by the smell (like ripe fruit, almost a hint of vinegar) hopefully it didn’t go too far.
+Although the leaven was prepared later than usual Saturday night it was ready to go (left-hand side image below).
+As you can see, the bubbles on top indicate there was significant fermentation activity overnight, and judging by the smell (like ripe fruit, almost a hint of vinegar), hopefully, it didn't go too far.

-Over my starter’s lifetime I’ve experimented with different flours for feeding and have settled on a formula that my particular strain seems to thrive on.
-Instead of following Chad Robinson’s Tartine starter formula in his book whereby he feeds 50% whole wheat, and 50% all purpose, I feed my starter 100% rye flour.
-I’ve found that my starter really shows noticeable activity when fed exclusively rye.
-If you’re interested in reading about how to create and manage a sourdough starter like mine, head over there and read on.
+Over my starter's lifetime, I've experimented with using different flour and grains and have settled on a formula that my particular strain seems to thrive on.
+Instead of following Chad Robinson's Tartine starter formula in his book where he feeds 50% whole wheat, and 50% all-purpose, I feed my starter 100% rye flour.
+I've found that my starter shows noticeable activity when fed rye exclusively.
+If you're interested in reading about how to create and manage a sourdough starter like mine, head over there and read on.

 Also, if you're one who frequents Instagram, head over and check out my Instagram feed.
 I typically post many “daily bakes” and those behind the scenes shots that sometimes don't make it into these posts!